jesimone57/scala-cheat-sheet/README.md

 </p>

 * Nothing - The subtype of every other type; includes no values  <p>
 Nothing is - together with Null - at the bottom of Scala's type hierarchy.
 Nothing is a subtype of every other type (including Null); there exist no instances of this type.
 Although type Nothing is uninhabited, it is nevertheless useful in several ways.
 A usage for Nothing is the return type for methods which never return normally.
-One example is method error in sys, which always throws an exception.</p>
+One example is method error in sys, which always throws an exception.
+Nothing can be used to signal abnormal termination (since Nothing is returned).</p>

 * Any - The supertype of any type; any object is of type Any <p>
 Class Any is the root of the Scala class hierarchy.
 Every class in a Scala execution environment inherits directly or indirectly from this class.
 Class Any has two direct subclasses: AnyRef and AnyVal.
 Methods include '==', '!=', 'equals', 'hashCode' and 'toString'</p>

 * AnyRef - The supertype of any reference type <p>
-AnyRef is the root class of all reference types.</p>
+AnyRef is the root class of all reference types.
+It is an alias for java.lang.Object</p>

+* AnyVal - The supertype of any reference type <p>
+AnyVal is the root class of all primitive types.</p>

 ### Class Hierarchy